-There are, however, less controversial actions that President Trump might take.
+There are, however, less controversial actions that President Trump might take in an effort to fulfill his campaign promises.
 As noted above, these include (i) using trade remedies and enforcement mechanisms, including the AD/CVD laws, anti-circumvention proceedings, and safeguards more aggressively than recent administrations; (ii) designating China or another country as a "currency manipulator"; (iii) withdrawing the United States from the TPP; (iv) requesting renegotiation of NAFTA (and potentially doing the same for other US trade agreements); and (v) making minor changes to the CFIUS review process, perhaps to target investments by foreign SOEs for additional scrutiny.
 The President might also take a more aggressive position in WTO dispute settlement on issues such as industrial subsidization, or amplify the Obama administration's efforts to enforce various provisions of our current bilateral and regional FTAs.
-Such actions would not require congressional approval.
+Such actions would not require congressional approval, and could allow President Trump to claim that his campaign promises to tighten trade enforcement are being upheld, while avoiding more severe legal and economic consequences.